 Ayurveda believes that the normal functioning of the urinary tract is dependent on the balance of three doshas: Vata, Pitta, and Kapha.
 An imbalance in any of these doshas can lead to urinary system disorders.
 Ayurvedic treatments for these disorders include rinsing the infection, detoxification, clearing urinary tract obstructions, and administering toning drugs for the kidneys and normalizing the function of Apana Vayu (Vata).

-Panchakarma is one of the holistic methods for removing and purifying the root causes of toxins and diseases.
-An experienced Ayurvedic doctor will develop a program tailored to your needs.
+Panchakarma is a holistic method that can help remove toxins and purify the root causes of urinary system disorders.
+An experienced Ayurvedic doctor will develop a program tailored to your specific needs.

-Ayurvedic recommendations for health of the urinary system:
+Here are some Ayurvedic recommendations for maintaining the health of your urinary system:

-Use cinnamon and Cardamom as a healing spice,
+- Use cinnamon and cardamom as healing spices

-Never hold back the urge to urinate - this holds up the toxins in the body
+- Avoid holding back the urge to urinate, as this can hold toxins in the body

 - Wear cotton underwear and loose-fitting clothing

 - Do exercises to strengthen pelvic muscles